 This course is a continued study on residential construction.
-The course will cover the following phases of construction: Foundation, Concrete, and Formwork, Floor Framing, Exterior Wall Framing, Interior Rough Work, roof Framing, Advanced Roof Framing, Stair Framing, Insulation and Ventilation, Roofing, Windows.
+The course will cover the following phases of construction: Foundation, Concrete, and Formwork, Floor Framing, Exterior Wall Framing, Interior Rough Work, roof Framing, Advanced Roof Framing, Stair Framing, Roofing, Windows & doors. .
 Student will again be instructed on safety and the proper use of all tools.